 1. The Type of Lender

-- Conventional Loans – Conventional loans are the most common types of home mortgages.
-These are issued by an agreement between the borrower and a financial institution like banks or credit unions.
+- Conventional Loans – Conventional loans are the most common type of home mortgage.
+An agreement between the borrower and a financial institution like banks or credit unions issues these.
 It is subject to the borrower fulfilling lender-specific eligibility criteria like minimum credit scores or down payments.

-- Government-Backed Loans – These loans are insured by government agencies like the Veterans Administration (for active, retired, or honorably discharged veterans and their spouses), Federal Housing Administration (for low and low-to-moderate income borrowers), and US Department of Agriculture for rural properties.
+- Government-Backed Loans – Government agencies like the Veterans Administration insure these loans (for active, retired, or honorably discharged veterans and their spouses), the Federal Housing Administration (for low and low-to-moderate income borrowers), and the US Department of Agriculture for rural properties.
 They typically have a lower minimum credit score and down payment requirement and target borrowers with weaker financial backing.

 2. Based on the Type of Interest Rate

-- Fixed-Rate Mortgage – The interest rate and the monthly payment is agreed upon during the loan issue and remains uniform throughout the tenure of the loan.
+- Fixed-Rate Mortgage – Interest rates and monthly payments are agreed upon at the time of loan issuance and remain constant throughout the loan term.
 Opting for a fixed-rate mortgage will allow you to plan your repayment schedule and ensure that you do not have to deal with sudden spikes in interest rates during the loan duration.

-- Adjustable-Rate Mortgage (ARM) – ARMs have time-varying interest rates that are typically set lower than fixed-rate mortgages during the loan issuance.
-However, the rate will increase gradually with time and can even surpass the market rate if the loan duration is long enough.
+- Adjustable-Rate Mortgage (ARM) – ARMs have time-varying interest rates that are typically set lower than fixed-rate mortgages during loan issuance.
+However, the rate will gradually increase with time and surpass the market rate if the loan duration is long enough.

 3. Based on the Principal Amount